yrs147/yrs147/README.md

-**A CS undergrad student with Experience in cloud native technologies.
+**A CS undergrad  with Experience in cloud native technologies.
 I am a DevOps Enthusiast .
 I cherish exploring new technologies.
 And every once in a while instead of typing, I try to play keyboard as well🎹🎶**